 She holds a Master of Arts in Clinical Mental Health Counseling and a Master in Education from Regent University in Virginia Beach, Va. as well as a Bachelor of Arts in History from Bridgewater State University in Bridgewater, Mass.
 What inspires Erin?
 “I am always inspired when I am afforded the opportunity to help people make forward progress no matter how big or small.
 I love to ask how I can help someone move from point A to point B and then walk alongside them on the journey until they arrive there.”

-As Training Unit Manager and Practitioner, Kate takes a team leadership role in the development and delivery of client programs, including those for USAID’s Office of Food for Peace.
+As Vice President, Practitioner, and Training Unit Manager, Kate serves on the leadership team leading development and delivery of programs including those for USAID’s Office of Food for Peace, OFDA and PSC.
 With deep experience serving organizations through the lens of emotional health, her relevant skills span systems thinking, organizational development, strategic planning, process optimization, team leadership, and program management.
 Before joining Greenleaf in 2015, Kate worked for several years for the American Psychiatric Foundation as Associate Director, Partnership for Workplace Mental Health.
 There, she led a major program designed to reduce stigma and build emotionally healthy workplaces as well as researched and wrote about best practices that support employee resiliency, wellbeing, and engagement.
 Previously, she was with PricewaterhouseCoopers for a decade, serving in operations and human resources roles focused on performance and process improvements, employee development and engagement, and change management.

 Kate earned her Master of Arts in social enterprise from the School of International Service at American University in Washington, D.C., and her Bachelor of Arts in international studies with a Latin American emphasis from Westmont College in Santa Barbara, Calif.
 She has also completed professional education on Suicide Prevention in the Workplace from Working Minds Training, earned a Leadership Institute Certificate from the National Center for Leadership, and achieved Competent Communicator and Competent Leader designations from Toastmasters International.
 What inspires Kate?
 “To experience the view of Half Dome in Yosemite National Park brings joy, inspiration and awe at the world God created.
 So much so, I also chose to get married in Yosemite Valley.”